Finding the Mean, Median, Mode and Range

 - Just like the median, the mode is not affected by outliers.

 - Useful to find the most “popular” or common item.
-This includes data set that does not involve numbers.
+This includes data sets that do not involve numbers.

 If the set contains no repeating values, the mode is irrelevant.
 In contrast, if there are many values that have the same count, then mode can be meaningless.